The Kiwi Way Tour

 - Package includes:

-- Accommodation for 19 nights, Airport transfers, transport through New Zealand with excursions.
+- First-class cccommodation for 19 nights in New Zealand, Airport transfers, Driver Guide, Transport through New Zealand with many excursions

-Subject to availability. - Contact us for single traveller rates, check availability or to add flights and pre/post tour arrangements to this tour.
+- Contact us for single traveller rates, to check availability or to add flights and pre/post tour arrangements to this tour.

 Trip Details